buildbot/buildbot/master/docs/tutorial/tour.rst

 To make a description of the change show up, use the --properties=comment="this is a comment" option on 'buildbot try'.

-To use ssl instead of a private username/password database, see :ref:`Try-Schedulers`.
+To use ssh instead of a private username/password database, see :bb:sched:`Try_Jobdir`.